Pradumnasaraf/DevOps/Docker/commands/README.md

   - Help to sync our local files with help of Docker container.

-- To sync our local machine chnages with help of Docker volume (Bind mount)
+- To sync our local machine changes with help of Docker volume (Bind mount)
     - `- v` is use to define volume, aslo we give another `-v` flag to override the changes so that it will not chnage in container.

 ```bash